Saving on tax

 11. Rent a room

-Rent a room relief is an optional scheme that lets you receive up to £7,500 (increased 6 April 2016, from previous limit of 4,250) in rent each year from a lodger, tax-free.
+Rent a room relief is an optional scheme that lets you receive up to £7,500 (increased 6 April 2016 from the previous limit of 4,250) in rent each year from a lodger, tax-free.
 This only applies if you rent out furnished accommodation in your own home.

 12. Landlord's expenses